-Certified offerings are required to use the exact software packaged in specific releases of each of the: Cloud Foundry Elastic Runtime and Developer CLI tool.
+Certified offerings are required to use the exact software packaged in specific releases of both the Cloud Foundry Application Runtime and Developer CLI tool.
 Details for each component are noted below.

 When certifying and during a verification audit, the program participant must provide the Foundation the exact release numbers for each required component.

 “Use” is defined as the platform components performing the functions they are designed to perform within the architecture of the CFAR platform by the Foundation project teams.
 Shipping a component, but not using it for it’s intended purpose, does not meet the requirement.
 Similarly, shipping a component side-by side with an alternative implementation is only acceptable if the required component is the default option for users.